MUN-COMP3100/project-tolbasolaireteam/README.md

 <img align="left" src="images\.env.png" alt="Database upload" width="950" height="300">
 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>

-- Fourth, open a terminal in the server directory and run the server with:
+4. open a terminal in the server directory and run the server with:
 `npm start`

-- Next, open another terminal to run a variety of Mocha tests with the command `npm test` for the following features implemented:
+5. Open another terminal to run a variety of Mocha tests with the command `npm test` for the following features implemented:
     - Sign-up/register a new user
     - Login a user
     - Create a new recipe